parashar-lonewolf/ClimaChange_Claims/README.md

 #### The GUI windows
 ##### To explain how this works, As an example lets talk about a claim made by Bill Clinton from the NYT article from 1997/06/23 (this is stored  in Claims.txt which is the [Save](./Save) folder)

-But in a sharp dispute with France and other European nations that dominated this morning's final session of ''The Summit of the Eight,'' President Clinton refused to commit the United States to a specific reduction in the emission of carbon dioxide and the other greenhouse gases that contribute to global warming, agreeing only to ''substantial reductions'' by 2010.
+" *But in a sharp dispute with France and other European nations that dominated this morning's final session of ''The Summit of the Eight,'' President Clinton refused to commit the United States to a specific reduction in the emission of carbon dioxide and the other greenhouse gases that contribute to global warming, agreeing only to ''substantial reductions'' by 2010.* "

 ### 1.
 "'So do you think this has a CLAIM ?'